chenggroup/ai2-kit/README.md

 ## Feature Highlights
 * Collection of tools to facilitate the development of automated workflows for computational chemistry research.
-* Utilities to execute and manage jobs in local or remote HPC job scheduler.
-* Utilities to simplified automated workflows development with reusable components.
+* Use with [oh-my-batch](https://github.com/link89/oh-my-batch) to build customize workflow with shell script.

 ## Installation